ARUP-NGS/cobalt/README.md

 Cobalt by default will remove background samples where the coefficient of variation of depths over targets is greater than a certain value (by default 1.0).
 If you don't want any samples removed, set this number to be very high.

-    --no-mask
+    --no-mask [False]
-Cobalt by default will ignore very low depth or highly variable targets during training, this is called target 'masking', this option disables the masking feature and cobalt will try to fit every target.
+Cobalt by default will ignore very low depth, very high depth, or highly variable targets during training, this is called target 'masking' This flag disables the masking feature and cobalt will try to fit every target.
 Note that for some targets fitting may still be impossible, for instance if every background sample has zero depth.

-    --var-cutoff
+    --var-cutoff [0.90]
 Fraction of variance in depth matrix to remove for each chunk.
 The number of singular vectors subtracted from depth matrix will be computed using this value.
 Default = 0.90, which often results in 5-6 singular vestors being removed.

-    --min-depth
+    --min-depth [20]
-Minimum absolute mean depth for each target; targets with less mean depth less than this value will be ignored.
+Minimum absolute mean depth for each target; targets with less mean depth less than this value will be masked.
 Default = 20.

+    --low-depth-trim-frac [0.01]
+Fraction of targets to mask due to low depth.
+If this is set to X, then the Xth fraction of targets with the lowest absolute depth (prior to normalization) will be masked.

+    --high-depth-trim-frac [0.01]
+Fraction of targets to mask due to high depth.
+If this is set to X, then the Xth fraction of targets with the highest absolute depth (prior to normalization) will be masked.

+    --high-cv-trim-frac [0.01]
+Fraction of targets to mask due to high coefficient of variation (CV).
+Targetwise CV is computed for each target, then the Xth highest are masked.

 We recommend at least 50 samples for training.
 Most importantly, the samples use for training MUST represent the type of conditions used to create the test samples.
 For instance, training samples should have insert sizes,